aws-samples/aws-lambda-docker-serverless-inference/hebert-sentiment-analysis-inference-docker-lambda/README.md

 ### HeBERT: Pre-trained BERT for Polarity Analysis and Emotion Recognition

+HeBERT is a Hebrew pretrained language model.
+It is based on Google's BERT architecture and it is BERT-Base config

 Chriqui, A., & Yahav, I. (2021).
 HeBERT & HebEMO: a Hebrew BERT Model and a Tool for Polarity Analysis and Emotion Recognition. arXiv preprint arXiv:2102.01909.
 ```
 @article{chriqui2021hebert,